-This feature requires at least a Premium Personal subscription
+This feature requires a Premium subscription

 This feature allows you to display the events from multiple localendars in a single view.
 Only the calendar performing the actual merge requires a subscription; the individual calendars can use free localendar accounts.

 For example, the Smith Family (Mom, Dad, Mark and Sarah) may want a single calendar to keep track of everyone's activities.
 Each person maintains the own individual calendars:

 The family creates another localendar account for the whole family.
 On this calendar, they merge in everyone's events.
 They also color-code them so that it's easy to see the sub-calendar they came from.

 Go to the Merge page by clicking Merge under the Premium tab on the left menu.

 On the right portion of the page, you need to enter at least a valid localendar member name before clicking the Merge button.